nasa/icarous/README.md

 ### Documentation

-The API document for v1.0 is still work in progress.
+The API document for ICAROUS is still work in progress.
 In the meantime, please refer to the release notes and the examples files `IcarousExample.java` and `IcarousExample.cpp`.